Nishi1/Class-and-Instance-Methods-in-Ruby/README.md

-Class and Instance Methods in Ruby
+General Programming concepts in Ruby